NgJingRui/generate_domain_specific_faq_paraphrase/README.md

     pip install -r requirments.txt
     python .\load_punkt.py
     ```

+### Step 3: Downloading the Trained T5 Model
+I have implemented a feature that automatically download my trained T5 model from my Google Drive when you first use the system and does not have the model saved locally.

+If you wish to download the model manually, you may visit [my Google Drive folder](https://drive.google.com/drive/folders/1wI977ZFhL7Ac6I1TbJ5BuekNWfsxUeYZ?usp=sharing) to download "config.json" and "pytorch_model.bin".

+If you wish to manually train the model, you may [git clone my repository for training the model](https://github.com/NgJingRui/t5-training-paws-or-qqr) and follow the instructions from Step 1 to Step 7.

 ## Storage
 You are advised to store your input FAQ datasets in the format of .csv with no headers and in the ./faq folder.
 e.g. "./faq/babyBonus.csv" in this repository